olewsaa/amateur-radio/Winlink-Linux-amd64/README.md

 In order to run Winlink and VARA the well known and well established windows compatibility layer software [WINE](https://www.winehq.org/) is needed.
-While a mature piece of software (latest is version 9) is's slightly tedious to install.
+While a mature piece of software (latest is version 9) it's slightly tedious to install.
 WINE is available with the current Linux distributions and only require packages to install, in addition some extras and some configurations.